 Boleslav has an account of a Surins visit when the coral was good in the TRIP REPORT SECTION here which includes staying at the bungalows, a critique of snorkelling spots in good times and some underwater shots like the one below.

-Trip reporter MV visited the Surins in early December 2012.
+Trip reporter ACK visited the Surins in early December 2012.
 He emailed me this info:

 Returned from five days Surins.
 Was to be ten but park not open until Dec5.
 Coral is absolutely toast.
 Worse than last year if possible.
 Fish are gone as well.
 Wife and friend did daytrip to Koh Tachai.
 Same story.

 On both beaches in park, huge amounts of sand have washed ashore.
 In the water, sand (dead coral) has washed over everything at shallow depth killing all in its path.
 Beaches are markedly higher.
 Much erosion, now easier for water to penetrate deeper into camp.
 Many large trees at risk.
 Mangrove on the small beach facing Chankot (entrance to Mai Ngak camp) has thinned immensely and looks unhealthy.
 Mangrove on Mai Ngam on also suffering.

 No fish or marine life.
 10+ hours in the water.
 No shark, no turtle, one lobster, one octopus.
 Only few grouper and they were all off Koh Torlinda.
 Many, many common and hearty reef fish now gone.
 No tuna or trevally as well.
 As I stated years ago and was brushed off, the entire ecosystem has collapsed.
 The only thing Thailand will be fishing is squid.

 It is no longer worthwhile to rent gear or take a snorkel boat.
 It is DEAD.
 Boat times have also been cut to 2hrs.
 Tolinda is now said to be no longer visited (too far too see nothing) but np boats were running on our trips.